 On September 12th, 2017, we are hosting Junkyard Brewing Company at our Fall Beer Dinner!
 Junkyard Co-founder Aaron Juhnke will be introducing his beers.
 Returning Guest Chef Steven Schulz from The Toasted Frog is planning a four course pairing menu, which will be amazing, as usual!

-We have been talking with Aaron about doing a beer dinner at the lodge for over 3 years.
-They have been very busy just making enough beer to keep up with the demand of their thirsty fans.
-We feel very fortunate they will be reserving 5 kegs of their best brews to feature at our Fall Beer Dinner!
+We have been talking with Aaron from Junkyard about doing a beer dinner at the lodge for over 3 years.
+Junkyard has been very busy making enough beer to keep up with the demand of their thirsty fans.
+We feel very fortunate they are reserving 4 kegs of their best brews to feature at our Fall Beer Dinner!

-In addition, local author Alicia Underlee Nelson will be holding a book signing event and speaking during the dinner.
-Alicia’s new book North Dakota Beer: A Heady History will be available beginning July 17th, 2017.
+In addition, local author Alicia Underlee Nelson will be holding a book signing event before the dinner and speaking during the dinner.
+Alicia’s new book North Dakota Beer: A Heady History was released this summer.
 We will have copies for sale at the event.

 We will be harvesting fresh hops on the Breker farm the day of the event for guests who love fresh hop infused beers.

 Experimental Passionfruit Sour (Sour Ale) – White shrimp ceviche, piquillo pepper puree, cashew, avocado, serrano pepper, radish, lime

 Coco Mondo (Coconut Cream Ale) – Rice Wine steamed mussels, roasted corn, yellow curry, white balsamic reduction, tarragon butter

 Galactic Falconer (New England Style IPA) – Pan-roasted rack of lamb, radish and carrot risotto, carrot top chimichurri

 Uncrushable (Imperial Stout) – Clove roasted bananas, orange scented mascarpone, lady fingers, espresso caramel, smoked salt, shaved chocolate